websitecareio/duckchannel/README.md

 * Remove all data
 * Add and remove notes

 ## Backup backup backup
 Remember to backup your data by using the export data function.
 In case you clear your browser data, it will be lost because data are stored in local storage.
 By having the export data, you can import it again if needed by using the import data function.

 ## Testing
-This code havent been tested on a smal ldevice yet.
-Still workiong on the raspberyr pi part.
+This code havent been tested yet.
+So might not work very well.